 Virtue Cider launches the Mitten, their bourbon barrel–aged winter cider, with a raffle of Virtue merch and and a winter clothing drive (including mittens) for those in need.

 It's Oddfellows' fifth birthday, and they're giving away 1,000 free Oddfellows Chip cookies to celebrate, maybe one of them to you.
 Free cookies!.

 The announcement: “In Italy, the tasting of freshly pressed olive oil is an annual tradition.”
 The Corson building is great, and they’re hosting a dinner to celebrate this annual tradition, so do with this information what you will. $65.

 So there are (at least) two types of lutefisk.
 The Swedish kind is seasoned with white sauce and hand-ground mustard, whereas the Norwegian kind has bacon and peas.
 Try both of them and choose one to swear your undying allegiance to.
 And eat some meatballs while you're at it, because there'll be be meatballs too. $25.

 This family-style, holly-jolly brunch at the Corson building ought to be lovely. $40.

-Learn how to make great foods with all-time-great chef Bruce Naftaly (of the late, great Le Gourmand, who is also really nice), with eating and drinking included.
-Chef shouts, via email: "FIVE COURSES!
-HOW TO DO IT!
-AND WINE WINE WINE!" $75.
+Learn how to make all-time-great holiday foods with an all-time-great chef (Bruce Naftaly of the dear departed Le Gourmand, who is also really nice), with eating and wine included.
+The socks of your family and friends will be knocked off! $75.

-Throughout the summer, Quinn’s offers all of their large-format bottles of beer for half-price on Monday nights.
-Starred (and very much so) for beer lovers!
+On Monday nights, Quinn’s sells all large-format bottles of beer for half-price.
+Starred (and very much so) for beer lovers.

 Every Monday the BottleNeck serves $5 Manhattans made with Evan Williams.
 Cheers! $5.